Does opening a new credit card hurt your credit?

 The impact of opening a new credit card in a nutshell

 Remember that you may be able to see whether you qualify for new credit before triggering a hard inquiry.
-Get pre-approved for a Capital One card quickly and easily with no impact to your credit scores.
+Explore new credit cards with Capital One and get pre-approved quickly and easily without impacting your credit scores.